| Read Time: 5 minutes

-If your employer asked you to submit to a drug test following a work-related accident, and you are wondering, Can you get fired for failing a drug test?
-Contact us at Arechigo & Stokka.
+There are several situations where an employer might require a drug test, including after a workplace accident.
+If you’ve been asked to take a workers’ comp drug test following a work-related accident and are wondering, Can you get fired for failing a drug test?
+Contact Arechigo & Stokka for guidance.

 If you suffered an injury at work, you are undoubtedly going through a difficult time, but try to stay calm.